Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 1. At this time see [Create HMN Connections JSON](create_hmn_connections_json.md) for instructions about creating the `hmn_connections.json`.

-1. Create the configuration input files if needed and copy them into the preparation directory.
+1. Create the configuration input files if needed and copy them into the preparation directory.</s> Copy the seedfiles/configuration input files in the preparation directory

    The preparation directory is `${PITDATA}/prep`.

-   Copy these files into the preparation directory, or create them if this is an initial install of the system:
+   Copy these files into the preparation directory, <s>or create them if this is an initial install of the system</s>:

    * `application_node_config.yaml` (optional - see below)
    * `cabinets.yaml` (optional - see below)